Leadership

 David Baker

-David and Debbie have been married for 33 years and became empty nesters on June 1st of this year.
-In addition to their grown children, they have one grandchild who much of their world revolves around!
-They became Christians as adults, at 28 and 25 years old respectively, and were active for 21 years as members of Gateway Church, a nondenominational evangelical church which is part of Salt and Light ministries.
-For the last 7 years they have been part of a home church.
-David is currently serving his third term on the board at Providence University and College.
-He has recently stepped back from the CEO role at Think Shift, the company he founded in 1996, and today coaches their new CEO as well as sits on the board.
-He and his wife enjoy travelling together as well as spending time at the lake, and, prior to COVID, had intended to spend time exploring Europe.
+David and Debbie became Christians as adults, at 28 and 25 years old respectively, and were active for 21 years as members of Gateway Church, a nondenominational evangelical church which is part of Salt and Light ministries.
+For the last 10 years they have been part of a home church.
+He and his wife enjoy traveling together and spending time at the lake.

 211117-Kirstyn Mackie-60-2